 So you can be more prepared about what to expect in this process, I have outlined a general format of the sequence of sessions.
 It can vary as families have different needs, but in general, expect that you will come in for about 20-25 sessions.

-Assessment Phase 2 sessions: Initial evaluation & assessment I gather family history and information about challenges and goals.
-Family therapy session with entire family (when indicated).
-1 session: You witness non-directive play therapy I demonstrate a modified child-centered play therapy session with your child as you observe the skills that you will learn to hold special play sessions.
+Assessment Phase 2-3 sessions: Initial evaluation & assessment I gather family history and information about challenges and goals.
+This includes one or more family therapy sessions with entire family.
+1 session: You witness me doing non-directive play therapy I demonstrate a modified child-centered play therapy session with your child as you observe the skills that you will learn to hold special play sessions.
 I address any questions you have, give recommendations for therapy, and collaborate with you about the next steps.
-Training Phase 3 sessions: Mock play (Parents learn Filial skills) We work together so that you can learn the skills.
+Training Phase 3 sessions: Mock play (Parents learn the Filial skills) We work together so that you can learn the skills.
 I support and give feedback about how to conduct the special play sessions with your child through lively and fun role plays, feedback, and discussion.
 Filial play therapy Once you feel that you grasp the methods and structure of conducting the special play sessions, you bring in your child so I can observe.
-I will give feedback and answer questions afterwards (either in person or on the phone another time, depending on child care needs).
+I will give feedback and answer questions in a call after each session.
 Transferring special play sessions from in-office to home I support you in managing how to conduct the half hour sessions at home with your child.
 We can have in person or phone consultations to continue discussing progress and issues that may arise.
 We look at how to apply these skills in your life outside of the special play sessions.
-Saying Goodbye 4 sessions: Discharge planning & final assessment As the parent-child bond grows stronger and behavior improves, we determine the need to observe another filial session with you and your child and ongoing support. |
+Saying Goodbye 3 sessions: Discharge planning & final assessment As the parent-child bond grows stronger and behavior improves, we determine the need for ongoing support. |

 In Filial & Family Therapy,